Frequently Asked Questions

 How much does a disability placard cost?

 - A first time or renewal of a temporary placard costs $12.
 A replacement of a lost, confiscated, or stolen long-term or temporary placard cost $12.
 There is no charge to replace a mutilated placard.
 There is no charge for first time or renewal of long-term placards; or for first time or renewal of a DPPEP.
-A set of special disabled license plates costs $5.50 in all counties but Maui where it costs $6.25.
+A set of special disabled license plates costs $5.50 in Hawaii County and the City and County of Honolulu, $6.00 in Kauai County, and $6.25 in Maui County.”.
 A replacement of a lost, confiscated, or stolen DPPEP has an escalating fee, refer to this webpage for more information https://health.hawaii.gov/dcab/disabled-paid-parking-exemption-permit/

 What do I do if I never received my placard in the mail?